-The subject bill would make substantial changes to the state tax code by 1) repealing state income taxes, individual and corporate; 2) broadening the sales and use tax base to include certain currently untaxed services; and 3) increasing the state sales and use tax rate from 4 percent to 8 percent.
-As a result of the extension of the sales tax to certain services, local sales tax revenues would be impacted as well as state.
+The bill would make substantial changes to the state tax code by 1) repealing state income taxes, individual and corporate; 2) broadening the sales and use tax base to include certain currently untaxed services; and 3) increasing the state sales and use tax rate from 4 percent to 7 percent.
+As a result of the extension of the sales tax to certain services, local sales tax revenues would also be impacted, but the bill provides a mechanism for local governments to roll back millage rates to offset some or all of the sales tax gains (see appendix for a discussion of the problematic mechanics of the roll back as the bill is drafted).
 The bill would also amend certain statutory limitations on combined state and local sales tax rates to reflect the 4 percent increase in the state rate.
 All provisions of the bill would be effective on and after January 1, 2024.